fnetai/cli/readme.md

 - Write your core logic once and migrate it to other languages as needed
 - Choose the best language for each specific use case
-- Start with one language for rapid prototyping, then migrate performance-critical parts to more efficient languages
+- Use JavaScript with Node.js for quick development, Python for data processing, and JavaScript with Bun for improved performance

 ## Tag-Based Configuration